The Rose Garden at Virginia’s Mount Sharon

 IT ALL BEGINS AT THE WEDDING GATE

 All visits to Mount Sharon begin at the ‘Wedding Gate,’ which is easily recognizable by its pair of brick pillars and giant boxwood balls.
 As we passed under a wrought-iron arch, Mrs. Seilheimer divulged that the couples’ daughter was married in the garden.
-And just beyond, a plaque commemorates the date.
+Just beyond, a plaque commemorates the date.

 The Wedding Gate at Mount Sharon

-By way of introduction, Ms. Seilheimer explained that the garden functioned a lot like a house.
+By way of introduction, Mrs. Seilheimer explained that the garden functioned a lot like a house.
 For instance, each space was separated by ‘walls’ of trees, hedges and other structures.
 Not only was there a formal entry and ‘foyer’, but there was also a series of 10 rooms, each with its own name and character.

 THE KNOT GARDEN

 First on the tour was the ‘foyer’, a tightly controlled space consisting of a pair of knot gardens typical of the Elizabethan period.
 Identical in size but dissimilar in design, the square boxes enclose interwoven patterns of contrasting plants.
-The ‘threads’ of bright green box and crimson barberry are pruned at varying height levels, creating the illusion that one passes under another.
+The ‘threads’ of green box and crimson barberry are pruned at varying height levels, creating the illusion that one passes under another.

 The Knot Garden